NEELA WHITE, FMA, FCSI, CIM, CIWM, CPCA, EPC, CEA, Portfolio Manager at Raymond James Ltd.

 if there is a health crisis?”

-We like to think that, in a perfect world, we (or our parents) will age in place, strong and self reliant.
-But that scenario doesn’t always happen, often due to unexpected health issues or even natural aging.
+We like to think that, in a perfect world, we (or our parents) will age in place, strong and selfreliant.
+But that scenario doesn’t always play out, often due to unexpected health issues or natural aging.
 Even without a crisis, ensuring that we can retain our independence after retirement requires careful preparation.

 Neela White uses both her professional and first-hand personal experience to get the conversation about aging started with her clients – exchanges she leads with empathy and expertise.
 She’s also adept at helping the ‘sandwich generation’ navigate the financial challenges of caring for both aging parents and children.